 Each US agency involved in global health R&D occupies a unique niche in the fight against global disease, and provides skills and leadership that are complementary in scope.
-Together they support the development, scale-up, and introduction of affordable health products, policies, and practices that promote healthy populations in developing countries, and in the United States.
+Together they support the development, scale-up, and introduction of affordable health products, policies, and practices that promote healthy populations in low- and middle-income countries, and in the United States.
 Among the most critical functions played by US government agencies are the following: